rancesking/Challenge-DS-infra/README.md

 ## Description

-This is a Terraform module for creating AWS EC2 instances.
+This is a Terraform module for creating AWS EC2 instances with Microk8s bootstraping.

 ## Usage